How do I count my training hours if my agency uses Advantage?

 No, there is no minimum.
 You can train as few as 1 person.
 However, regardless of the number of participants, training hours must meet the minimum requirement of 14 hours for Pro-ACT certification and 4 hours for Restraint certification.

-What do I do if my Sponsor changes?
+What do I do if my Sponsor or Agency changes?

 What do I do if I’m not receiving emails from Pro-ACT?